GaloisInc/daedalus/pldi/README.md

 We provide a Docker image which contains a development environment including:
   * `daealus`: the parser generator described in our paper
   * General development tools for working with Haskell and C++ code.
-  * Other parser generators we use for benchamrking, namely:
+  * Other parser generators we use for benchmarking, namely:
     - antlr
     - kaitai-struct-compiler